Ecohydraulics/flusstools-docs/docs/index.rst

 * *lidartools* - *Python* wrappers for `lastools`_ (forked and modified from `Kenny Larrieu`_).

 .. note::
-    The documentation is also as available as style-adapted PDF (`download <https://flusstools.readthedocs.io/_/downloads/en/latest/pdf/>`_).
+    The documentation is also as available as `style-adapted PDF <https://flusstools.readthedocs.io/_/downloads/en/latest/pdf/>`_).

 Installation
 ============